Animal Control Ordinances

 West Chicago has a number of laws regulating the care, treatment, and registration of pets.
 The following City ordinances pertain to animal control:

-- There is a limit of three household pets allowed per residence.
+- There is a limit of four household pets allowed per residence.

 - The owner of the pet is responsible for cleaning any waste produced by the pet.